Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Introduction

 This distributionally robust perspective is shared with \cite{hakobyan_ImprovingDistributionalRobustness_2021,summers_DistributionallyRobustSamplingBased_2018,hakobyan_WassersteinDistributionallyRobust_2020,wang_NonGaussianChanceConstrainedTrajectory_2020}, which approximate chance constraints using concentration inequalities.
 Although these approaches are similar in spirit, they differ significantly in the remaining modeling choices and solution methodologies.
 For instance, contrary to our scenario tree formulation, which models discrete probabilistic choices, the cited works consider the uncertainty to originate from additive disturbances \cite{summers_DistributionallyRobustSamplingBased_2018,hakobyan_wasserstein_2020}, or from the uncertainty of a Gaussian process model of the environment dynamics \cite{hakobyan_ImprovingDistributionalRobustness_2021}.
 These modeling choices in turn dictate the use of different classes of ambiguity sets (e.g., moment-based ambiguity sets \cite{summers_DistributionallyRobustSamplingBased_2018}, Wasserstein balls \cite{hakobyan_ImprovingDistributionalRobustness_2021}), and corresponding optimal control formulations and solution methods.

-On the other hand, in the model of \cite{wang_NonGaussianChanceConstrainedTrajectory_2020}, qualitative (discrete) driver actions can be taken into account, as they allow multimodal mixture models to describe the distributions of future the target vehicle states.
-Here, however, it is assumed that the distributions are known (i.e., provided by some given learning system).
-The purpose of the concentration inequalities in \cite{wang_NonGaussianChanceConstrainedTrajectory_2020} -- which depend on these distributions -- is therefore to ease computations, rather than to ensure robustness against ambiguity.
+On the other hand, in the model of \cite{wang_NonGaussianChanceConstrainedTrajectory_2020}, qualitative (discrete) driver actions can be taken into account, as they allow multimodal mixture models to describe the distributions of future the{future} target vehicle states.
+Here, however{However, in contrast to our work}, it is assumed that the distributions are known (i.e., provided by some given learning system).
+The purpose of the concentration inequalities in \cite{wang_NonGaussianChanceConstrainedTrajectory_2020} -- which depend on these distributions -- is therefore to ease computations, rather than to ensure robustness against ambiguity. { Furthermore, several techniques to predict future trajectories of surrounding vehicles, based on continuous/discrete hybrid models, e.g., based on Hidden Markov Models \cite{liu_DrivingIntentionPrediction_2019} or Long Short-Term Memory (LSTM) models \cite{deo_MultiModalTrajectoryPrediction_2018,huang_HYPERLearnedHybrid_2021} have been proposed in the literature.
+However, it is very difficult to derive practically useful and statistically valid concentration bounds on the obtained probability distributions for the purpose of constructing ambiguity sets.
+Furthermore, making predictions of future states using e.g., the method of \cite{deo_MultiModalTrajectoryPrediction_2018} requires performing inference on the LSTM model.
+By consequence, trajectory prediction and planning must typically be carried out separately, since otherwise, solving the optimal control problem involves running inference of the LSTM, including its gradient at every iteration.
+By contrast, with the model class used in this work, it is easy to introduce dependence of the target vehicle policy on the ego vehicle states, which affords additional modeling freedom for the purpose of integration into \iac{MPC} scheme.
+We provide an example of this in \Cref{sec:multi-vehicle-experiment}. }